SwInDaMix/gcc/Embedded GCC/DevTool_ACPowerMetter/readme.md

 # Tool to measure AC load characteristic
 It is a simple an useful in practice tool to investigate how a particular AC load behaves.
-The tool measures voltage, frequency, apparent, active and effective powers, **cos** φ.
+The tool precisely measures voltage, frequency, apparent, active and effective powers, **cos** φ.
 It also measure the overall power taken or given (reverse) to or from AC load.

 ## Schematic
 ![](https://raw.github.com/SwInDaMix/swindamix.github.io/master/docs/DevTool_ACPowerMetter/schematic.png)